gordonmurray/terraform_rds_debezium_msk_kafka/README.md

 A small project to stream data from an RDS instance to Kafka using Debezium

 * Creates a MariaDB RDS instance
-* Saves the generated password for RDS to AWS Secrets Manager
+* Uses AWS Secrets Manager to store RDS access
 * Creates a Kafka cluster using AWS MSK
 * Creates an EC2 instance with Debezium to monitor a table in the RDS instance